-It may be hard to imagine your spouse doing anything that would cause you or your family harm, but if there is one thing I know for sure it is this: you do not truly know someone until you divorce him/her.
+It may be hard imagining your spouse doing anything that would cause you or your family harm, but if there is one thing I know for sure it is this: you do not truly know someone until you divorce him/her.

-Over the last twenty years I have seen divorcing men and women declare war against their divorcing spouses for any number of reasons.
+Over the last twenty years as an attorney I have seen many divorcing men and women declare divorce war and it was never pretty.

-So, if most of the first steps regularly taken in divorce are risky, where do smart people begin when they are contemplating divorce or the decision has already been made?
+So, if most of the first steps regularly taken in divorce are risky, where do smart people begin when they are contemplating divorce?

-Note: You can complete these steps in any order.
-If you begin with the second step, the first step may be easier.
-But the outcome of the second step may be more cost-effective if you complete step one first.
+Note: You may complete these steps in any order.
+If you begin with the second step, the first step may be easier but it may be more cost effective to complete step one first.

-If you have an emergency, I urge you to contact a licensed divorce attorney immediately to determine exactly what you should do in light of your situation.
+If you have or suspect you have an emergency, please contact a licensed divorce attorney immediately to determine exactly what you should do in light of your situation.
 If you aren’t aware of any emergencies, read on.